Which Medicare Supplement Plan Is The Best?

 What Is The Difference Between Medicare Plan G and Plan N?

-First lets discuss what is Medicare G Plan and what does it cover?
+First let’s discuss what is Medicare G Plan and what does it cover?
 Previously, Plan F offered the highest level of supplemental insurance available until it started to be phased out at the beginning of 2020.
-Now that Plan F is no longer available for new Medicare beneficiaries, the highest level of Medicare Supplement coverage available is offered by Part G. Let’s take a look and see what does Medicare plan N cover?
+Now that Plan F is no longer available for new Medicare beneficiaries, the highest level of Medicare Supplement coverage available is offered by Part G. Let’s take a look and see what does Medicare Plan N cover?
 What Medicare Plan G covers?
 And finally, is Medicare Plan G is better then Plan N?
 Take a look at the comparison chart of Medicare supplement plans below:

 This is where the differences between Plan G and N start.
-Plan G covers 100% of all Medicare covered expenses once your Part B deductible has been met for the year.
-Medicare Plan N coverage on the other hand has a few additional out-of-pocket expenses you will have to pay, which we’ll cover next.
+Plan G covers 100% of all Medicare-covered expenses once your Part B deductible has been met for the year.
+Medicare Plan N coverage, on the other hand, has a few additional out-of-pocket expenses you will have to pay, which we’ll cover next.

-Medicare Part B Excess Charges: This is one of the most important coverage differences between the two plans that could potentially cost you a lot more in medical bills than expected.
+This is one of the most important coverage differences between the two plans that could cost you a lot more in medical bills than expected.
 So Plan N does not cover any excess charges, while Plan G does.
-So what this means if you choose Plan N is that medical providers can send you a balance bill if that provider does not accept Medicare’s assigned rates.
-They can bill you up to 15% more than Medicare’s allowed rates.
+So what this means if you choose Plan N, medical providers can send you a balance bill if that provider does not accept Medicare’s assigned rates.
+As a result, they can bill you up to 15% more than Medicare’s allowed rates.
 This can get very expensive if you aren’t careful.

 Excess Charges Explained

 Medicare Assignment is basically a “fee schedule” or “agreement” between Medicare and a doctor.
-Accepting assignment by a doctor, means that your doctor agrees to the payment terms set forth by Medicare.
-If your doctor has not accepted Medicare Assignment, then Medicare allows them to bill you up to 15% more then the Medicare Allowable amount.
+Accepting assignment by a doctor means that your doctor agrees to the payment terms set forth by Medicare.
+If your doctor has not accepted Medicare Assignment, then Medicare allows them to bill you up to 15% more than the Medicare Allowable amount.
 As mentioned above, Plan G covers those excess charges while Plan N does not.

 This is the only way to avoid being hit with those excess charges.
 But remember, this is only applicable if you choose Plan N. If you have Plan G, you won’t have to worry about excess charges since they are covered.

 What Are My Rates Based On?

-It gives you the most coverage, and doesn’t save you a substantial amount when compared to Plan N. However, if you’re someone who doesn’t visit the doctor often, or plan to in the future, and overall you’re a really healthy person, this might be a good choice for you.
-Also, if you’re on a really tight budget.
+It gives you the most coverage and doesn’t save you a substantial amount compared to Plan N. However, if you’re someone who doesn’t visit the doctor often or plan to in the future.
+Overall you’re a really healthy person; this might be a good choice for you if you’re on a really tight budget.

 Even if you go to the doctor a few times a year, we typically see Plan G providing the best value.
-Because, for even for $15 – $30 more, you don’t have to worry about any unexpected out-of-pocket expenses for any Medicare services, other than that $203 deductible.
+Because, for even for $15 – $30 more, you don’t have to worry about any unexpected out-of-pocket expenses for any Medicare services, other than that $226 deductible.